lupyuen/lupyuen.github.io/src/ci3.md

 # What's Next

+In the next article: We'll talk about __NuttX Dashboard__.
+And how we made it with Grafana and Prometheus.

 Many Thanks to the awesome __NuttX Admins__ and __NuttX Devs__!
 I couldn't have survived the two choatic weeks without your help.
 And my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen), for sticking with me all these years.

 -   [__Sponsor me a coffee__](https://github.com/sponsors/lupyuen)